 Cost Advantages of Producing Soda Ash from Trona.
 We believe that as a producer of soda ash from trona, we have a significant competitive advantage compared to synthetic producers of soda ash.
 The manufacturing and processing costs for producing soda ash from trona are more cost competitive than other manufacturing techniques partly because the costs associated with procuring the materials needed for synthetic production are greater than the costs associated with mining trona for trona-based production.
 In addition, we believe trona-based production consumes less energy and produces fewer undesirable by-products than synthetic production.
-Based on our estimates and industry sources, we believe the average cost of production per short ton of soda ash (before freight and logistics costs) from trona is approximately one-third to one-half the cost per short ton of soda ash from synthetic production.
+As the global economy has slowed, many global commodities have been in a state of oversupply that has led to lower costs.
+As a result, the total cost to produce synthetic soda ash has fallen as much as 20-30% over the past year.
+In addition, our inland logistics costs have been rising since 2014, likely at a faster pace than what has been experienced by our competitors in other regions of the world.
+In spite of this and based on our estimates and industry sources, we believe the average cost of production per short ton of soda ash (before freight and logistics costs) from trona is approximately 40% to 60% the cost per short ton of soda ash from synthetic production.
 In addition, synthetic producers of soda ash incur additional costs associated with storing or disposing of, or attempting to resell, the by-products the synthetic processes produce.
 Even after taking into account the higher freight and logistics costs associated with our soda ash exports, we believe we can be cost competitive with synthetic soda ash operations who are typically located closer to customers than we are.
 We believe that our competitive cost structure, together with our current logistics arrangements, allows us to be competitive globally.